reactiflux/reactiflux.com/src/md-pages/promotion.md

 title: Self Promotion
 ---

 Reactiflux's members do lots of cool stuff, and we'd love for you to share what you've done!
+However Reactiflux is fundamentally a peer group, not an advertising channel or a free audience.
+Members who join only to promote something have what they share more aggressively moderated than members who participate in the community in other ways.

-We have 2 channels where self-promotion is expected, and some other relevant channels as well.
+We have several channels where self-promotion is expected, and some other relevant channels as well.
 We ask that you share it only once, unless there's a significant milestone or it's relevant to someone's question.

 ## [#i-made-this](https://discord.gg/GaCSDfm)

-New side projects, libraries, or other works you want to show off.
+New side projects, libraries, blog posts, or other works you want to show off.
 This is predominantly meant as a showcase for individuals.

 ## [#news-and-links](https://discord.gg/TEYnXKw)